Pensions Act

 Overview

-This Pensions Bill amendment concerns how individuals can qualify for a state pension.
-The House of Lords proposed a change allowing people to combine income from multiple jobs to meet the earnings threshold for a qualifying year.
-The House of Commons rejected this amendment.
+This bill, the Pensions Bill, concerns adjustments to pension qualification rules.
+The House of Lords proposed an amendment allowing individuals to combine income from multiple jobs to meet the minimum earnings threshold for a qualifying year towards their pension.
+The House of Commons disagreed with this amendment.

 Description